Skip to Content

 Naturally, a Philly cheesesteak is a must-try when you’re in the City of Brotherly Love, but that’s really only the beginning.
 Other classic Philly eats include soft pretzels, tomato pie, and Cheez Whiz fries.
 We also had some amazing Italian food while we were here.

 We were super excited to eat as much as possible in Philadelphia on our most recent trip, which is why we booked a food tour.
-There are a ton of tours, but you want to choose the right one so you can chow down on only the best food in Philly.
+There are a ton of tours in Philly, but you want to choose the right one so you can chow down on only the best food.

 That’s why, in this guide, we’ll share everything you need to know before booking a Philadephia food tour.
 We want to make sure you have an amazing experience just like we did!